wearscript/wearscript-android/README.md

 Contact/Info
 ============
+OpenShades (the new OpenGlass) is our community name (join us at #openshades on freenode) that we use when hacking together, WearScript is this project specifically.
+For demos see http://openshades.com.
+Dapper Vision, Inc. (by Brandyn and Andrew) is the sponsor of this project and unless otherwise specified is the copyright owner of the files listed.

 * Brandyn White (bwhite dappervision com)
 * IRC freenode #openshades (if you want to collaborate or chat that's the place to be, we give regularly updates as we work here)